 Duration: 60 months from 1 July 2022

-Partnership: 21 partners from six countries, including USA and Canada
+Partnership: 24 partners from six countries

 Coordinator: Dr Eleanor Frajka-Williams, Universität Hamburg